theDoub/Group-3-DBS-Assignment-2-251/README.md

 ```
 login.html
 ```
-Opening any other html files before login will send you back to login.html anyway.
+Opening any other html files before login.html will send you back to login.html anyway.

+You can simply open the file in a browser or use a live server extension.

 ---
 ## 📌 3.
 Access the Application